 Head first for the Catedral de Toledo, one of the world's greatest Gothic structures and a jaw-dropping piece of architecture that will enthrall even the children.

 After a visit, wander around the historic Old Town, with its narrow, twisting streets.
 It's a maze that's fun to get lost in.
 Eventually you reach Plaza Zocodover, the heart of the Old Town.

 To avoid claustrophobia after all those labyrinthine streets, walk out of the ghetto through the San Martín sector and over to Puente San Martín, a bridge dating from 1203.
 As you and your brood cross the bridge, take a look back at Toledo rising on a hill before you, evoking an El Greco painting.

 Now head back into the maze of Toledo for a final assault on the Old City, famous for its bakeries selling marzipan, a delicacy exported all over the world.
 Our favorite stop, Pastelerías Santo Tomé, Calle Santo Tomé 5 (tel.
 92-522-37-63), was founded in 1856.
 Buy your child -- and yourself -- some of this sweet almond paste, but only if you've skipped dessert at lunch.

-In the afternoon, spend about 30 minutes at Casa y Museo de El Greco.
+In the afternoon, spend about 30 minutes at Casa y Museo de El Greco and wince at the museum of Inquisition Torture Instruments.
 Then go on a walking tour of the military fortress, the Alcázar, inspecting all the military weaponry.
 Allow a final hour for this tour before taking one of the frequent trains back to Madrid.

 Days 4 & 5: Barcelona, Capital of Catalonia